OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Dragon.md

 # Dragon

 A proud, ancient race of gigantic, carnivorous, winged reptiles.
-There are many subspecies of dragon, many of which are distinguished by the colour of their scales.
-All dragons are egg-layers and hoard treasure in their lairs, far from areas of human civilisation.
+There are many subspecies of dragons, many of which are distinguished by the color of their scales.
+All dragons are egg-layers and hoard treasure in their lairs, far from areas of human civilization.

-- **Behaviour:** Chaotic dragons usually try to eat humans, but may sometimes capture them.
+- **Behavior:** Chaotic dragons usually try to eat humans but may sometimes capture them.
 Neutral dragons may attack or ignore humans.
-Lawful dragons may aid parties worthy of the honour.
+Lawful dragons may aid parties worthy of the honor.

 - **Pride:** Dragons are immensely proud creatures and will always listen to flattery.